 Ahead of the 40th anniversary of the Bottle Bill, at a time when society is drowning in discarded plastic waste and local recycling programs are in crisis on several fronts, it's time to update and expand the state's highly successful container deposit redemption program.
-In a business-as-usual scenario, the ocean is expected to contain one ton of plastic for every three tons of fish by 2025, and by 2050, more plastics (by weight) than fish.\(^1\) Clearly, reducing the amount of plastic waste - and waste in general - is a critical way to avoid this "doomsday" environmental scenarios.
+In a business-as-usual scenario, scientists predict that the ocean will contain one ton of plastic for every three tons of fish by 2025, and by 2050, more plastics (by weight) than fish.
+Clearly, reducing the amount of plastic waste - and waste in general - is a critical way to avoid these "doomsday" environmental scenarios.